 Vertical Gardening Vegetable #4 - Melons

 Vines from melons can easily sprawl all over the garden, taking up valuable space.
 Growing these fruits up a trellis helps you grow more in less space.
 Vining melons grown on the ground are also more susceptible to pests and soil-borne diseases.
-Larger melons require a sturdy trellis and some sort of hammock or melon holder.
+Larger melons such as watermelons require a sturdy trellis and some sort of hammock or melon holder.

 #5 - Tomatillos